Hurricane (Bob Dylan song)

-"Hurricane" is a protest song by Bob Dylan co-written with Jacques Levy and released on the 1976 album Desire.
-It was also released as a single in November 1975.
-The song is about the imprisonment of boxer Rubin "Hurricane" Carter.
-It compiles acts of racism and profiling against Carter, which Dylan describes as leading to a false trial and conviction.
+"Hurricane" is a protest song by Bob Dylan co-written with Jacques Levy and released as a single in November 1975.
+It was also included on Dylan's 1976 album Desire as its opening track.
+The song is about the imprisonment of boxer Rubin "Hurricane" Carter (1937–2014).
+It describes acts of racism and profiling against Carter, which led to a flawed trial and a murder conviction that was eventually overturned.

 Background

-Carter and a man named John Artis had been charged with a triple murder at the Lafayette Grill in Paterson, New Jersey, in 1966.
+Carter and John Artis had been charged with a triple murder at the Lafayette Grill in Paterson, New Jersey, in 1966.
 The following year Carter and Artis were found guilty of the murders, which were widely reported as racially motivated.
 In the years that followed, a substantial amount of controversy emerged over the case, ranging from allegations of faulty evidence and questionable eyewitness testimony to an unfair trial.

-In his autobiography, Carter maintained his innocence, and after reading it, Dylan visited him in Rahway State Prison in Woodbridge Township, New Jersey.
+In his autobiography, Carter maintained his innocence and, after reading it, Dylan visited him in Rahway State Prison in Woodbridge Township, New Jersey.

-"Dylan had written topical ballads such as 'The Lonesome Death of Hattie Carroll' and Bob wasn't sure that he could write a song [about Carter]...
+Of writing the song, author Clinton Heylin wrote that "Dylan had written topical ballads such as 'The Lonesome Death of Hattie Carroll' and Bob wasn't sure that he could write a song [about Carter]...
 He was just filled with all these feelings about Hurricane.
 He couldn't make the first step.
 I think the first step was putting the song in a total storytelling mode.
 I don't remember whose idea it was to do that.
 But really, the beginning of the song is like stage directions, like what you would read in a script: 'Pistol shots ring out in a barroom night....
 Here comes the story of the Hurricane.'
 Boom!
 Titles.
 You know, Bob loves movies, and he can write these movies that take place in eight to ten minutes, yet seem as full or fuller than regular movies".